jhonatantm9/final-task-fundamentals-wdio/README.md

 ### Concepts learned from this project

 Although it may sound obvious, one of the things I learned while developing this suite was how to work with **WebdriverIO** and **CucumberJS**.
-I am putting them together because for building the tests of the project both technologies went hand in hand.
+I am putting them together because for building the tests of the project, both technologies went hand in hand.

-About Cucumber, I gain understanding on the keywords it brings, what are they for and why is BDD used in developing teams.
+About Cucumber, I gained an understanding on the keywords it brings, what are they for and why is BDD used in developing teams.
 With WDIO I learned how to implement those features or behavior defined by the tests in Cucumber in order to create automated tests.
 I had the opportunity to work with some methods to interact with web elements, define hooks to execute actions at a specific point of the tests lifecycle and work with the in-built assertions of the framework.

 Another concept I applied on the project was the use of the Page Object Model (POM) pattern when building tests.
 The idea of this approach is to represent the different pages of an application into classes and encapsulate the logic of the interaction with the web elements present in those pages in those classes.
 Some of the advantages of this pattern are that it improves reusability and maintainability, and also reduces the dependency between tests and the underlying UI structure.
-Personally, one of the things I liked the most of working with this pattern was the directories' organization of the page objects, because you have each page in a separated class and even a distribution of components in different classes which resembles how component-based frameworks are used to build software applications.
+Personally, one of the things I liked the most of working with this pattern was the directories organization for the page objects, because you have each page in a separated class and you can even have a distribution of components in different classes which resembles how component-based frameworks are used to build software applications.

 Finally, the last tool which I learned was Allure which allows you to create different reports for the testing results.
-With allure, I was able to generate an HTML report of the tests run.
-This reports are very useful because they provide an unified place where you can see the results of the execution of all the tests, and allure allows to view each test made with its details in case you need to search for more specific information.
-The reports of the project are creating using a hook from wdio which tells allure to create a new record each time all test has completed.
+With Allure, I was able to generate an HTML report of the tests run.
+These reports are very useful because they provide an unified place where you can see the results of the execution of all the tests, and allure allows to view each test made with its details in case you need to search for more specific information.
+The reports of the project are creating using a WDIO hook that tells allure to create a new record each time all test has completed.

 ### My biggest challenges of this project